 \paragraph{Results.---}

-We apply NRG to the effective Hamiltonian for 2 channels with up to 3 impurities, and for 3 channels with up to 2 impurities.
+We apply NRG to the effective Hamiltonian for two channels with up to three impurities, and for three channels with up to two impurities.
 In Fig.\,\ref{fig:Impurity-entropy} we plot the impurity entropy $S_{\mathrm{imp}}$, defined as the difference between the entropy of the full system and that of the fermionic bath (dangling sites + chiral channels) in the absence of the impurities, which quantifies the effective degree of freedom $d_{\mathrm{eff}}$ each impurity introduces.
-We find that $d_{\mathrm{eff}}$ is independent of the number of impurities $M$, meaning we can write $S_{\mathrm{imp}}=M\log d_{\mathrm{eff}}\left(k,T\right).$ At high temperatures each impurity is effectively a free spin, contributing a $d_{\mathrm{eff}}{=}2$ degree of freedom.
-At intermediate temperatures we observe an artificial drop due to limited computational resources (see Sec.\,\ref{sec:Parameters} in \citep{SM}).
-Going below the Kondo temperature while assuming the thermodynamic limit for the bath, we observe that each impurity contributes a fractional degree of freedom $d_{\mathrm{eff}}{=}d_{k}$ corresponding exactly to an $\mathrm{SU}\!\left(2\right)_{k}$ anyon.
-These results are well known in the single impurity scenario \citep{tsvelickThermodynamicsMultichannelKondo1985}, but the scaling to multiple impurities, implying an anyon for each impurity, is quite remarkable.
-This is very different from the paradigmatic multi-impurity multi-channel scenario, where the initially similar entropy curve breaks for temperatures below $\sim v_{F}/R$ due to coherent backscattering which generates effective RKKY interaction.
+We find that $d_{\mathrm{eff}}$ is independent of the number of impurities $M$, so that $S_{\mathrm{imp}}/M=\log d_{\mathrm{eff}}\left(k,T\right)$ follows the universal single-impurity curve, matching the limit of infinitely separated impurities, and thus supporting our argument that in a chiral system the interimpurity distance is not important.
+At high temperatures each impurity is effectively a free spin, contributing a $d_{\mathrm{eff}}{=}2$ degree of freedom.
+Going below the Kondo temperature while assuming the thermodynamic limit for the bath, each impurity contributes a fractional degree of freedom $d_{\mathrm{eff}}{=}d_{k}$ corresponding exactly to an $\mathrm{SU}\!\left(2\right)_{k}$ anyon.
+These results are well known in the single-impurity scenario \citep{tsvelickThermodynamicsMultichannelKondo1985}, but the scaling to multiple impurities, implying an anyon for each impurity, is quite remarkable.
+This is very different from the paradigmatic multi-impurity multichannel scenario, where the initially similar entropy curves break for temperatures below $\sim v_{F}/R$ due to coherent backscattering which generates effective RKKY interactions.
 In order to probe anyonic statistics we need coherence, and indeed in our case we are already in the regime of $T\ll v_{F}/R\to\infty$, but now due to chirality, backscattering is forbidden, and the anyons survive.